rogerbf/call-tree/README.md

 ## `map(callback, object)`

-Creates an object with the result of calling the callback with any function found in object.
+Returns an object with the result of calling the callback with any function found in object.

 The callback is called with two arguments: `(function, { key, path })`.